Huba Vajda: Club

 Huba started his career at SZESE Győr.
 He has played in Balatonfüredi KSE since the beginning of the 2015/16 season.
 He made his debut in Nemzeti Bajnokság I in the 2018/19 season, scoring 6 goals in 8 games.
 He played 5 matches in the 2018/19 and 2019/20 seasons of the EHF Cup for Balatonfüredi KSE.
 From 2020 to 2022, he was loaned to the Veszprém KKFT Felsőörs team.
 In 2022, the team reached the final of the Hungarian Cup, but were defeated there by Telekom Veszprém.
 Huba scored 3 goals in the final.
 He returned to Balatonfüredi KSE for the 2022/23 season.
 He played here in the EHF European League.
 He scored 5 goals in 7 games.
 In the summer of 2023, he transferred to the No. 3 Hungarian team, MOL-Tatabánya KC.
 From the summer of 2024, he will continue his career at Győri ETO-UNI FKC, which has a long history and returned to the Nemzeti Bajnokság I after a long time.
 In the summer of 2025, he transferred to MOL Tatabánya KC.
+In 2026, the team reached the final of the Hungarian Cup, but were defeated there by ONE Veszprém.
+Huba scored 1 goal in the final.